DakeQQ/STFT-ISTFT-ONNX/README.md

 # Configuration Parameters
 MAX_SIGNAL_LENGTH = 1024        # Maximum number of frames for audio length after STFT.
 Use larger values for long audio inputs (e.g., 4096).
 INPUT_AUDIO_LENGTH = 5120       # Length of the audio input signal (in samples) for static axis export.
 Should be a multiple of NFFT.
 WINDOW_TYPE = 'hann'            # Type of window function used in the STFT.
+Support: ['bartlett', 'blackman', 'hamming', 'hann', 'kaiser']
 N_MELS = 100                    # Number of Mel bands for the Mel-spectrogram.
 NFFT = 512                      # Number of FFT components for the STFT process.
 HOP_LENGTH = 128                # Number of samples between successive frames in the STFT.